u0d7i/uz801/README.md

 ```

 ## screenshots
-Despite device is is lacking screen, you can still view what supposed to be on it
+Despite device is is lacking screen, you can still view what supposed to be on it.

 Check current screen off timeout value:
 ```